michelangelorossi/michelangelorossi.github.io/_pages/cv.md

 Scientific Articles
 ======

+* "Quality Disclosures and Disappointment: Evidence from the Academy Awards" with Felix Schleef, 2025, accepted at Management Science

 * "The Good, the Bad and the Picky: Consumer Heterogeneity and the Reversal of Product Ratings", with Tommaso Bondi and Ryan Stevens, 2024, Management Science

 * "The Evolution of Discrimination in Online Markets: How the Rise in Anti-Asian Bias Affected Airbnb during the Pandemic" with Michael Luca and Elizaveta Pronkina, 2024, Marketing Science